Dental Implants – Why You Might Need Dental Implants

 You can have difficulty eating, notice changes in your speech, and lose your confidence as well.
 One missing tooth can even be responsible for premature aging, chronic headaches, and damage to your other teeth.
-If your dentist said a dental implant is an excellent option for you, then it might pay to listen to them.
+If your dentist said getting dental implants is an excellent option for you, then it might pay to listen to them.

 A dental implant is a post with a screw in it that goes into your jawbone.
 An artificial tooth then goes on top, looking like and operating as your old tooth would have.
-There are many instances when a dentist might recommend a dental implant.
+There are many instances when your dentist, Dentist Perth, might recommend a dental implant.

 You might have one or more missing teeth, a fully-grown jawbone, and enough bone to secure your implants.
 If there isn’t, there could be a possibility of a bone graft.